Code-Institute-Submissions/Code-Institute-Project-One/readme.md

 ### Website Layout

-* Five content pages and a sign up modal
+* Five content pages and a sign up modal.
-* Different navigation for mobile and desktop
+* Different navigation for mobile and desktop.

 ### Website Styling

 * I decided to use a dark/black main theme as I liked this for the nature of the content.
 I designed a logo which has some nice colours that stand out on the black.
-I chose a particular blue from this logo as the primary colour and used an opposite colour tool to choose a dark but vibrant orange and the secondary colour.
+I chose a particular blue from this logo as the primary colour and used an opposite colour tool to choose a dark but vibrant orange as the secondary colour.
 * Product and background images are mostly dark/grey, with a nice contrast between the background and the content.
 * I chose two fonts.
 The main font used on all navbars and larger text areas is simple to read and in white or light grey.
 The second font is used only for the home page headers and sign up button and has matches the type of product the business is dealing in.